pucheng-tan/WordFlow-wiki/Requirements-Research/APIs.md

 ### Code:

+### Quotes:

+-Quotes API (from Rapid API, tested using Python module requests)

+It provides random quotes.

+It also provides them in various languages such as German, Italian and French.

 ### Other:
-Rapid API:

-Numbers API
+-Numbers API (from Rapid API, tested using Python module requests)

 We could do a numbers mode maybe?
 Where the user just types numbers.

-(Tested using Python module requests)
+-Chuck Norris API (from Rapid API, tested using Python module requests)

-Chuck Norris API
 It's not specifically just letters, but it provides jokes that the user could potentially type.

-(Tested using Python module requests)
+-Jokes API (from Rapid API, testing using Python module requests)

-Jokes API

 Can give users the option of picking a category of joke to type or just randomly select the category for them.
-(Tested using Python module requests)

-For the Chuck Norris API and the Jokes API, we could also remove punctuation before giving it to the user to just get the letters and words.
+(For the Chuck Norris API and the Jokes API, we could also remove punctuation before giving it to the user to just get the letters and words.)